Notes from the trip

 And just like that, as night came after a quick change of clothes in our hotel, we went out for our last dinner at the famous Gold Restaurant.

-This is a very unique place where one can test delicacies from half a dozen African countries, with a sight and sound show, to which you must be a participant.
+This is a very unique place where one can test delicacies from half a dozen African countries, with a sight and sound show, in which you must be a participant.
 Spoiler alert, my fingers did hurt after the drumming session!

 Farewell (for this time)